BitDevsNYC/BitDevsNYC.github.io/_posts/2021-11-5-the-bitdevs-socratic-village-tabconf-2021.md

 ### November 6th
 - 10:30 - 12:00 - **Chaincode Seminar**
+  - Leaders: Mark Erhardt, Gloria Zhao
+  - Description: This workshop is an excerpt of the 5 week seminar program offered by Chaincode Labs.
+Small groups of participants delve into assigned discussion questions and later present their topic.
+The philosophical topics are geared towards fostering thoughtful contributors to the Bitcoin ecosystem.
+The workshop offers an opportunity to expand your experience, gain confidence as a contributor, and network with fellow developers.
+Attendees should have some sort of technical foundation, but competency in a specific programming language is not required.
 - 12:15 - 1:30 - **Socratic Session: Lightning Protocol**
   - Leaders: Lisa Neigut, Ryan Gentry
   - Description: This session will be focused on Lightning protocol development.
 Topics will be drawn from the lightning-dev mailing list, pull requests in popular repositories (lnd, c-lightning, eclair, rust-lightning, lightning-rfcs), discussions of ANYPREVOUT/eltoo, as well as interesting projects that enhance the lightning protocol (e.g. LNURL).
 A final topic list will be posted on November 2nd.